 Aetiology is mainly dependent on central factors (stress sensitivity, emotions, personality features, sleep regulation, autonomic nervous system), rather than on peripheral nervous system function or dental morphology and occlusion.

-Treatment is symptomatic and conditioned by the lack of evidence about when bruxism should actually be treated.
-Management options include different types of oral appliances (OA), cognitive-behavioural approaches (counselling, biofeedback, contingent electrical stimulation, relaxation techniques, hypnosis), psychotherapy, physiotherapy, and, rarely, relaxant drugs for short-term use.
+Treatment is symptomatic.
+Management options include different types of oral appliances (OA), cognitive-behavioural approaches, psychotherapy, physiotherapy, and, rarely, relaxant drugs for short-term use.

 History and exam